Avoid These Intimidating Questions That Can Silence Innovation and Problem Solving

-These questions seem to rear their ugly heads most frequently under times of stress and urgency… precisely when more calm and creative thinking would be most beneficial.
+These intimidating, aggressive inquiries seem to rear their ugly heads most frequently under times of stress and urgency precisely when more calm and creative thinking would be most beneficial.

 - Why did you do that?